What will Advanced Teacher Status (ATS) do for you?

 ATS will be an opportunity for you to focus on your personal development, diagnose your strengths and development needs, and be supported by a mentor throughout the process within a structure that is flexible to your needs.

 You will showcase excellent practice, subject knowledge, commitment to developing others and an ability to influence stakeholders, effecting change in an organisation or network.
 The programme offers a unique combination of personal and professional challenges and insights.

-You will embark on a journey to explore the key components of what it means to be an advanced practitioner, and demonstrate your ability to diagnose, plan, act and reflect.
+You will embark on a journey to explore the key components of what it means to be an advanced teacher, and demonstrate your ability to diagnose, plan, act and reflect.